-The Engemann Eating Disorder Treatment Team is a group of caring professionals that assists students who have eating disorders.
+The Eating Disorder Treatment Team is a group of caring professionals that assists students with their eating disorders or eating concerns.
 The team is comprised of two psychologists, two physicians, a psychiatrist and a registered dietitian.
 In contrast to a treatment facility, our goal is to assess, stabilize and, when necessary, connect students to ongoing or intensive treatment care facility in the community.
 Students may choose to begin treatment with any of the following services:

 - Individual Counseling: Short-term counseling is available to begin the process of recovery.
 Students will be referred for open-ended treatment in the community as clinically indicated.

 - Group Counseling: Peace with Food and Body Image Group.
 The group focuses on students’ feelings, coping, relationships and recovery.
 Concurrent and/or prior individual therapies are usually recommended.

 - Medical Services: If you have concerns about your physical health, you may request a physical evaluation and ongoing monitoring.
 Please specify your concern about disordered eating to ensure that you are given an appointment with one of the treatment team’s physicians.